AliElSaleh/RiftBuild/Source/Core/CodeStyle.md

 ### MM-06: Use the `Mem*` / `Platform_Mem*` wrappers, never libc memory functions
 `MemAlloc`/`MemFree`/`MemZero`/`MemCopy`/`MemMove`/`MemEqual` in engine code.
+Windows links the static CRT, so `malloc` and friends do link.
+That is not permission to call them.
+The tool owns one arena, and a CRT allocation does not belong to it.
-There is no CRT on Windows (`-nostdlib` / `/NODEFAULTLIB`), so `malloc` and friends will not link at all. `memset`/`memcpy`/`memmove` are the exception - `Platform_Windows.c` defines them itself, because the compiler emits calls to them for struct copies and zeroing whether you write them or not.
-That they happen to link is not permission to call them directly.
+`memset`/`memcpy`/`memmove`/`memcmp` come from the CRT, because the compiler emits calls to them for struct copies and zeroing whether you write them or not.
+Call the `Mem*` wrappers instead.
 See PL-02.

 ### MM-07: Every `MemAlloc` names a real `EMemoryTag`
 `MemoryTag_Unknown` is for genuinely uncategorized allocations only; if a fitting tag